Job classification: NR4–Research Coordinator

 Unit: University of Ottawa Centre for Law Technology and Society

-Reporting to the Centre’s Director, the Research Communications Coordinator will join the growing team and dynamic community of the University of Ottawa’s Centre for Law, Technology and Society, Canada’s leading research group in technology law, ethics and policy.
+Performing all duties autonomously and proactively, the Coordinator/Program Manager will join the dynamic communities of the AI + Society Initiative, and of the University of Ottawa’s Centre for Law, Technology and Society, Canada’s leading research group in technology law, ethics and policy, where the Initiative is incubated.

 Tasks and Duties